-The Gettys Group: In the hotel industry, loyalty points are typically earned through hotel stays (or credit cards affiliated with the hotel brand) and also redeemed with subsequent hotel stays; we feel that there’s an opportunity to be far more creative here.
+The Gettys Group Companies: In the hotel industry, loyalty points are typically earned through hotel stays (or credit cards affiliated with the hotel brand) and also redeemed with subsequent hotel stays; we feel that there’s an opportunity to be far more creative here.
 What inspiration can we find from brands in other industries that offer rewards beyond discounts, upgrades or freebies?

 TrendWatching: In Ireland, Jaguar Land Rover is experimenting with software that rewards drivers who share useful data with IOTA.
 In exchange for IOTA cryptocurrency that can be used to pay for parking, coffee or charging electric vehicles, users are encouraged to take part in ride-sharing schemes and to report road conditions to navigation providers and local authorities.